-- A. Junior status -60 college credit hours that include a grade of $-\mathbb{C}$ " or better in the following courses: - a.
-12 hours in subject-specific content/academic major area - b.
+- A. Junior status 60 college credit hours that include a grade of "C" or better in the following courses: - a.
+12 hours in subject-specific content/academic major area

+- b.
 Enrollment or completion of EDUC 1301 Introduction to the Teaching Profession - c.
 College Algebra or higher math course - d.
 English I and English II - e.
 3 hours of U.S. History I or U.S. History II - f.
-3 hours of Texas or Federal Government - B. A cumulative Huston-Tillotson grade point average (GPA) of 2.5 or higher - C. Proof of membership in an affiliate teacher organization (i.e., TCTE, ATPE, or TMA)
+3 hours of Texas or Federal Government - g.
+Passing score on all three parts of the THEA® with a minimum score of 230 in reading, 230 in mathematics, and 220 in writing - h.
+For Applicants with Foreign Transcripts only: TOEFL-iBT with a minimum score of 26 on the Speaking section - B. A cumulative Huston-Tillotson grade point average (GPA) of 2.5 or higher - Proof of membership in a professional educational organization including Texas Classroom Teachers Association (TCTA), Association of Texas Professional Educators (ATPE) and Texas State Teachers Association (TSTA)